|

 and it was eventually

-donated to Cross
+donated to

-Plains Library.
+Cross Plains Library.

-logs the title is
+title is originally

 then "Costigan"

-is struck out and "Dorgan"
+is struck out and

-is written above
+"Dorgan" is written

-it, along with "Patrick
+above it, along with

-Ervin".
+"Patrick Ervin".

 The unpublished